Introduction

 1. Active Safety

 For example, the system may automatically apply the brakes or notify the driver if it detects a pedestrian in the route of the car.
-Features like adaptive cruise control, blind-spot identification, and lane departure warning depend on this domain controller.
+Features like adaptive cruise control, blind spot identification, and lane departure warning depend on this domain controller.

 2. User Experience